-By leaving a gift in your will to Jackson School of the Arts you can make a significant and lasting benefit for the children of tomorrow.
-A planned gift is an easy and effective way to reduce or even eliminate your final income taxes while maintaining financial security during your life.
+Create a wonderful legacy by leaving a gift in your will to Jackson School of the Arts and make a significant and lasting benefit for the children of tomorrow.
+A bequest (planned gift) is an easy and effective way to reduce or even eliminate your final income taxes while maintaining financial security during your life.

 As everyone’s situation is unique, Jackson School of the Arts encourages individuals to consult with their financial and legal advisors to gain independent advice that works for their personal financial situation.